TLTR: This blog explores landscaping insurance and how it benefits you and your business.

 A business owners policy is a combination of general liability, commercial property and business interruption insurance policies.
 A BOP is an important insurance policy for small business owners as it is customizable according to your needs.
 This policy covers the following:

 According to the Bureau of Labor Statistics, in 2019 there were 229 fatalities for groundskeeping workers.
-Accidents do happen and a BOP can help shoulder the financial burden.
+Lastly, accidents do happen and a BOP can help shoulder the financial burden.

 Workers Compensation Insurance

 Workers compensation insurance helps your business cover financial losses that arise from work-related injuries or illness.
-The majority of the states require you to have this insurance if your business has any employees.
+Moreover, the majority of the states require you to have this insurance if your business has any employees.
 This insurance policy covers the following claims:

-- Wage replacement: An employee has an accident at work and is needs to take some time off to recover.
-The insurance policy will assist in paying for your employee’s wages for the duration your employee is on leave.
+Wage replacement: An employee has an accident at work and is needs to take some time off to recover.
+Moreover, the insurance policy will assist in paying for your employee’s wages for the duration your employee is on leave.

 Commercial Property Insurance